cvxgrp/cvxportfolio/docs/index.rst

 Testing locally
 ---------------
-We ship our unit test suite with the software package, so after installing you can test in your local environment with:
+We ship our unit test suite with the software library, so after installing you can test in your local environment with:

 .. code-block:: console